cloudnativedevops/blog/content/posts/Gitops.md

 {{% img-responsive "/static/img/gitops-tree.jpeg" %}}

-Using Ian’s Tree we see that GitOps is a continuation of the story that started out with shell scripts, Makefiles, Dockerfiles, Jenkinsfiles, building reusable images with Packer, infrastructure-as-code tools like Terraform, and configuration management tools such as Ansible, Puppet, and Chef.
-GitOps brings some new tools to this ecosystem for managing containerized applications in Kubernetes clusters.
+GitOps is a new addition to the family that includes shell scripts, Makefiles, Dockerfiles, Jenkinsfiles, building reusable images with Packer, infrastructure-as-code tools like Terraform, and configuration management tools such as Ansible, Puppet, and Chef.
+And GitOps brings some new tools to this ecosystem for managing containerized applications in Kubernetes clusters.

 Although the term 'GitOps' itself is relatively new, the idea had been around for a long time before Weaveworks (the folks behind [Flux](https://github.com/fluxcd/flux) and [eksctl](https://github.com/weaveworks/eksctl)) [coined a word for it](https://www.weave.works/technologies/gitops/).